Date of Degree

 Copyright 2013 Susan M. Kilgore

 Kilgore, Susan Marlena.
 "The use of multi-channel ground penetrating radar and stream monitoring to investigate the seasonal evolution of englacial and subglacial drainage aystems at the terminus of Exit Glacier, Alaska."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.